joeording3/enhanced-video-downloader-2024/README.md

   `"error"`, or `"critical"`.
 Default: `"info"`.
 - `console_log_level`: String, controls console output verbosity.
 Can be `"debug"`, `"info"`, `"warning"`, `"error"`, or `"critical"`.
 Default: `"warning"` (shows only warnings and errors).
+- `YTDLP_CONCURRENT_FRAGMENTS`: Integer, controls yt-dlp's per-download fragment concurrency for HLS/DASH streams.
+Valid range: 1–16.
+Default: 4.
+Higher values can improve throughput on fast networks but increase CPU/disk usage.
+This maps to `yt_dlp_options.concurrent_fragments` and can also be tuned from the Options UI.

 You can configure these settings through: